svinniks/pl-json-store/README.md

 END;
 ```

-The array consists of objects with properties `name`, `surname` and `address` of which `address` is a nested object with it's own properties.
+Array's elements posess both scalar properties and nested objects.
 Let's query the array and render it's data as a relational data set:

 ```
 SELECT *